-- Receipting and recording all revenues.
+- Receipting and recording all revenues in conjunction with Division Office staff.

 - Safeguarding/control of cash:

 - o all cash counted/verified by two people,

 - o receipt issued for all cash,

 - o use of a "cash count form", and

 - o secure storage and regular deposits of cash.

 - Authorization and recording all expenditures.

 - Documentation to substantiate expenditures.

-- Monthly bank reconciliation.

 - Preparation of a year-end report.